OlympusDAO/olympus-v3/README.md

 Add `FORK_TEST_RPC_URL` to the .env file in order to run fork tests

+Copy the `.env.deploy.example` file into one file per chain, e.g. `.env_deploy_goerli` and set the appropriate variables.
+This chain-specific environment file can then be called during deployment, e.g. `env $(cat .env.goerli | xargs) PRIVATE_KEY=<PRIVATE KEY> ./shell/deploy.sh`

 ## How To Deploy

 - Develop the deployment configuration in `src/scripts/savedDeployments`.
 Can be based on an existing file.
 Commit this to git.